mongodb/specifications/source/crud/crud.rst

 Q: Why are client-side errors raised for some unsupported options?
   Server versions before 3.4 were inconsistent about reporting errors for unrecognized command options and may simply ignore them, which means a client-side error is the only way to inform users that such options are unsupported.
 For unacknowledged writes using OP_MSG, a client-side error is necessary because the server has no chance to return a response (even though a 3.6+ server is otherwise capable of reporting errors for unrecognized options).
 For unacknowledged writes using legacy opcodes (i.e. OP_INSERT, OP_UPDATE, and OP_DELETE), the message body has no field with which to express these options so a client-side error is the only mechanism to inform the user that such options are unsupported.
 The spec does not explicitly refer to unacknowledged writes using OP_QUERY primarily because a response document is always returned and drivers generally would not consider using OP_QUERY precisely for that reason.

+Q: Why are client-side errors raised when options are provided for unacknowledged write operations, even on server versions that support those options?
+  Even if the server supports an option, that option could be incorrectly formatted or contain outdated information (e.g. a "hint" option referencing an index that no longer exists).
+This is a problem during unacknowledged writes because the server cannot return an error response to alert the client of an incorrect option.
+By always raising a client-side error when options are specified for unacknowledged writes, users are prevented from performing operations with options that do not work.

 Changes
 =======